Urology Billing Services in Michigan

 Blue Cross Blue Shield of Michigan processes the largest share of Michigan commercial urology claims.
 We know their MI specific fee schedules, prior authorization requirements for urology procedures, and their appeal timelines when claims are denied.
 52000 changes based on additional procedures performed.
 Wrong code selection is the #1 urology denial cause.

-Medicare (WPS) Urology Coverage
+Medicare (WPS Health Insurance (Jurisdiction 8)) Urology Coverage

 Denial Prevention for Michigan Urology